The era of specialized career paths is fading.

 As the article put it, generalists “read the whole paper, not just the section about your industry.”

-Generalists have a bird-eye perception.
-They examine the big picture and how all the moving parts relate to each other before coming to conclusions or solutions.
+Generalists have a bird’s-eye perception.
+They examine the big picture and how all the moving parts relate to one another before reaching conclusions or solutions.

-Generalists are also equipped with more than one tool in their toolbox.
+Generalists also have more than one tool in their toolbox.

-Administrative professionals are an example of generalists.
-Compared to the acute training endured in careers such as bankruptcy lawyer or cardiac surgeon, administrative professionals, admins, virtual assistants, secretaries, receptionists and personal assistants often support their employers in more than one way.
+Compared to the acute training required in careers such as bankruptcy law or cardiac surgery, administrative professionals, admins, virtual assistants, secretaries, receptionists, and personal assistants often support their employers in more than one way.

-They run email marketing campaigns, manage social media, pick up dry cleaning, stock inventory, perform cold calls, conduct research and much more.
+An administrative assistant may do anything from running email marketing campaigns, managing social media, picking up dry cleaning, stocking inventory, performing cold calls, conducting research, and much more.

-These professionals remain assets to their teams because of their depth of knowledge and how to support organizations.
+These professionals remain assets to their teams because of their depth of knowledge and ability to support leaders and organizations.
 In short, they know a little about a lot.

-Their exposure to different industries, workflows, and leadership styles helps them perform work on a variety of duties.
+Their exposure to different industries, workflows, and leadership styles helps them perform work on a variety of levels.

 Are we throwing away specialized training?